Frequently Asked Questions

 Do I have to register an admin account even if I am an individual?

 Yes.
-An administrator is the primary contact person that manages the eazyEPC account, uploads the registration documents and facilitates payment.
-The administrator can also add or remove users from the organization.
+An administrator is the primary contact person that manages the eazyEPC account, uploads documents, and facilitates payment.
+The administrator can also add or remove users.

 What if I am the only Registered Professional or QA in my organization?